 After the wash and rinse, the cleaned bird is placed in a

-natural waterproof seal.
+creates a natural waterproof seal.

 When the bird is completely dry, it is placed in a warm water therapy pool where it continues to preen and bathe.
 It is closely monitored for floating/swimming ability, general alertness, and progress toward waterproofing.
-The bird will be re-dried and returned to the warm pool repeatedly until its waterproofing improves sufficiently, and it can be graduated to a cold water pool.
+The bird will be re-dried and returned to the warm pool repeatedly until its waterproofing improves sufficiently and it can be graduated to a cold water pool.

 These are outdoor diving pools, where the bird can be in a water-based environment full-time, and can continue to feed, preen, and behave normally.
-The bird is carefully monitored by trained personnel including a wildlife veterinarian.
+Each bird is carefully monitored by trained personnel including a wildlife veterinarian.

 An oiled bird is released when it is completely stable, healthy, and when its waterproofing is determined to be flawless.
 An aquatic bird must be perfectly waterproof prior to release or it will not survive in the wild.
 The bird must exhibit normal feeding, swimming, and diving behavior, and have proper weight/blood values for their species.

 Before release, the bird is banded with a stainless steel U.S. Geological Survey (USGS) leg band.
 This allows for future identification and aids International Bird Rescue in its research.
 It is only released to an area unaffected by oil and approved by State and Federal Trustees.
 If the area that it was captured in is still oiled, then it may be transported to a more remote location for release.